sciactive/nymph/README.md

 The technical documentation on the wiki is accessible through the [Technical Documentation Index](https://github.com/sciactive/nymph/wiki/Technical-Documentation).

-## Contacting the Developers
+## Contacting the Developer

-There are several ways to contact the Nymph developers with your questions, concerns, comments, bug reports, or feature requests.
+There are several ways to contact Nymph's developer with your questions, concerns, comments, bug reports, or feature requests.

 - Nymph is part of [SciActive on Twitter](http://twitter.com/SciActive).
 - Bug reports, questions, and feature requests can be filed at the [issues page](https://github.com/sciactive/nymph/issues).